 qgis-pan-europeo

-This QGIS plugin allows its users to calculate a summary cualitative raster from a set of large input rasters; by defining for each one its relative weight, utility attribute function parameters, and a resampling method.
+This QGIS plugin allows its users to calculate a summary cualitative raster from a set of large rasters; by defining for each one its relative weight, utility attribute function parameters, and optionally, a resampling method for each input and a target resolution for the output.

-Because the plugin is intended to process ~30 rasters at 100m pixel resolution (~30xGiB of data) a resampling method and target precision configuration is provided; Although the plugin can work with any available raster layers.
+Because the plugin is intended to process ~30 rasters at 100m pixel resolution (~30xGiB of data) a default resampling method and target precision configuration is provided; Although the plugin can work with any available raster layers.
+The target resolution can be skipped and the output resolution is set as the one of the first raster.

 Quick start